FAQs Regarding Recent Changes in the Forgiveness Policy and the Policy for Repeating a Course Forgiveness Policy

 A small number of courses are designated as being repeatable for credit.
 These tend to be special topics courses, where the content will vary from one offering to the next.
 The following rules do not apply to these "repeatable for credit" courses.

 Most lower division courses (numbered from 100-299) may be attempted a maximum of three times, provided a grade of B or higher has not been achieved in the course.
-If a course is repeated, credit toward a degree will be counted only once and each grade in the course will count toward a student’s gpa (unless the student invokes forgiveness).
-For an exception to this maximum attempts rule, a student must seek approval by his or her advisor, the chair and dean of the department and school/college that offers the course.
+If a course is repeated, credit toward a degree will be counted only once and each grade in the course will count toward a student's gpa (unless the student invokes forgiveness).
+For an exception to this maximum attempts rule, a student must seek approval by the chair of the department controlling the course.

 Most upper division (300-499) and graduate (500-799) courses can be attempted a maximum of two times, provided a grade of B or higher has not been achieved in the course.
 If a course is repeated, credit toward a degree will be counted only once and each grade in the course will count toward a student's gpa (again, unless forgiveness is invoked and forgiveness is not considered for graduate students or courses).